 The 14-inch Yoga Slim 7 14 definitely gets a 10th gen Intel Core U hardware platform with either Intel Iris Plus or Nvidia MX250 graphics (follow-up of the existing MX250 chip, perhaps MS350 or MX250 Super ??), LPDDR4x support and PCIe x4 storage, as well as a fair-sized 54 Wh battery.

 However, Lenovo will also offer an AMD version of this 14-inch variant, based on the Renoir AMD Ryzen-U 4000 APUs scheduled for later this year (up to Ryzen 7 4800U with 8 Cores and 8 Threads).
 This is expected to significantly improve on the performance and efficiency of the existing 3000-series APUs (here’s our review of the AMD-based Ideapad S540, for reference), which could make this AMD IdeaPad 14 highly competitive in 2020.
+Here’s our review of the latest generation IdeaPad 5 14 clamshell model, or the convertible Flex 5 14 variant.

 Based on the existing leaks, the Ryzen 7 4700U outperforms the IceLake Intel core i-71065G7 in synthetic benchmarks but trails the 6C/12T Comet Lake Intel i7-10710U.